clearpaper/nips-patcher/README.md

-# Neo-Geo IPS Patcher ( • )( • )ԅ(¬‿¬ԅ)
+# Neo-Geo IPS Patcher ԅ(¬‿¬ԅ)

 ## 🔧 What is this?

 A standalone **IPS patcher** for the Neo Geo ROM modifications you can find on this account.
-It provides a simple way for users to apply `.ips` patches with a clickable `.exe`, no command line required.
+Use it It provides a simple way for users to apply `.ips` patches with a clickable `.exe`, no command line required.

-- Written in Python (`apply_patch.py`)
+- Written in Python (`nips.py`)
-- Built into a standalone Windows binary (`apply_patch.exe`)
+- Built into a standalone Windows binary (`nips.exe`)
-- Each patch repo contains an `.ips` patch and a companion `.json` file that defines:
-  - Expected input ROM CRC32
-  - Expected output ROM CRC32
-  - Output file name
-  - Notes / description

-Alternatively, you can use the extremely capable [FLIPS](https://github.com/Alcaro/Flips).

 ⚠️ **No ROMs are included**.
 You must supply your own, legally obtained ROMs.

----

 ## 🕹️ For End Users

 ### Usage:

-1. **Download `apply_patch.exe`**
+1. **Download `nips.exe`**
-   - Go to the [Releases page](../../releases) and download the latest `apply_patch.exe`.
+   - Go to the [Releases page](../../releases) and download the latest `nips.exe`.
+     (As it's an exe file, it may trigger your browser's protection logic.
+In any case, always virus-scan any downloaded exe file before running.)

 2. **Download a patch package**
-   - Each patch repo (for example, `unibios-4.0-pnm`) provides its own `.ips` and `.json` files inside a ZIP release.
+   - Each patch repository, e.g. [Universe BIOS 4.0 PICKnMIX Patch](https://github.com/clearpaper/uni-bios_4_0_PnM), has `.ips` and `.json` files inside a ZIP release.
    - Extract the ZIP so you have access to the patch files.

-3. **Run the patcher**
+3. **Run `nips.exe`**
-   - Double-click `apply_patch.exe`.
+   - Double-click `nips.exe`.
    - When prompted, select the `.json` patch file you want to apply.

 4. **Select the input ROM**
-   - Choose the original `.rom` or `.bin` file that the patch expects.
+   - When prompted, select the original file that the patch expects, typically with `.rom` or `.bin` extensions, e.g. `uni-bios_4_0.rom`.
-   - The patcher will check the input ROM's CRC32 checksum against the required patch CRC32 checksum.
+   - `nips.exe` will check the input ROM's CRC32 checksum against the required one and will display an error if it does not match.
-   - If it doesn’t match, you’ll see an error.

-5. **Get the patched ROM**
+5. **Patched ROM generated**
-   - If the CRC32 matches, the patcher will apply the changes and create a new ROM file.
-   - The name of the output file is defined in the patch’s `.json` (for example, `uni-bios_4_0_PnM.rom`).
+   - If the CRC32 matches, the `nips.exe` will apply the changes and create a new ROM file with the name as defined in the `.json` file, e.g. `uni-bios_4_0_PnM.rom`.

-6. **Verify the patched ROM**
-   - The patcher will check the output ROM's CRC32 checksum against the expected patch CRC32 checksum.
+   - `nips.exe` will check the output ROM's CRC32 checksum against the expected one and will display an error if it does not match.
-   - If it doesn’t match, you’ll see an error.

-7. **Done!**
-   - Use the patched ROM in your emulator or hardware setup.

----

 ## 🚀 Example: Universe BIOS 4.0 PICKnMIX Patch

-### Features:

-A. *On cold boot*
-   1. runs PICKnMIX mode by default, OR
-   2. runs original 161-in-1 Game Select Menu (GSM) by holding Player 1 START button

-B. *Warm reset.
-While cursor on "SOFT REBOOT SYSTEM" of "IN GAME MENU"*
-   1. press A button resets current game, allowing game re-selection through PICKnMIX mode, OR
-   2. press A button while holding START resets to 161-in-1 GSM.

 ### Patch files:
 - `uni-bios_4_0_PnM_patch.ips`